Now accepting new patients — call 212-328-1180

 Support organ mobility with gentle, precise care

-If you are looking for a gentle, precise approach to supporting organ mobility, tissue motion, and whole-body ease, Visceral Manipulation at Craniosacral Therapy NY may be a strong next step.
+If you are looking for a gentle, precise approach to supporting organ mobility, tissue motion, and whole-body ease, Visceral Manipulation at Craniosacral Therapy NY in Midtown Manhattan may be a strong next step.
+Have questions about whether it is right for you?
+Reach out and the office will help you choose the best starting point.